abusumon/nekotab-app/docs/install/render.rst

 3. Login
 ========

 When everything is successful/available, click through to the "Web Service" item on your Render Dashboard to see the URL of your site below the title.
-Open the URL to complete the normal Tabbycat admin account setup.
+Open the URL to complete the normal NekoTab admin account setup.

 Note that this URL cannot be changed unless you `add a custom domain using a URL you already own <https://render.com/docs/custom-domains>`_.